I asked my husband what he wanted to know about steak, and he said, “Why does steak taste so good?”

 If you have another reason to add, let me know in the comment section below.

-And if your mouth is watering for a nice, juicy, seared steak in a cast iron skillet, but you don’t have one, check out my reviews:
+And if your mouth is watering for a nice, juicy, seared steak in a cast iron skillet, but you don’t have one nor know which size you need, check out the following: